gleamicus/ngx_aws4_auth/README.md

 ## Known limitations
 The 2.x version of the module hasn't support POST multipart form data yet.
 Use PUT HTTP method to create objects

-## Credits
-Original idea based on http://nginx.org/pipermail/nginx/2010-February/018583.html and suggestion of moving to variables rather than patching the proxy module.

-Subsequent contributions can be found in the commit logs of the project.